biocarl/til-biocarl/README.md

 - for inline quotations use `<q>` (with optional `cite` attribute)

 # 📅 10.01.2023 html: How to create abbreviations/acronyms?
+- 🤖: *To create abbreviations/acronyms, use the abbr tag with the title attribute to provide the full term.*
 - the text node of `<abbr>` contains the abbreviation and the `title` attribute the long form (which is shown on hover)
 ```html
 <p>This <abbr title="Very bad word">@/$&</abbr> is happening again! :(</p>